Chenwangxing/CWGCN/README.md

 You can easily run the model！ To use the pretrained models at checkpoint/ and evaluate the models performance run:  test.py

 ## Acknowledgement
-Some codes are borrowed from SGCN, IMGCN, and DSTIGCN.
+Some codes are borrowed from SGCN, IMGCN, and WTConv.
 We gratefully acknowledge the authors for posting their code.